Brand image vs. brand identity—both subjects have much to do with consumer opinion, but they have a distinct difference.

 Your customers want to hear from you, see you acknowledge their clever quips with intelligent retorts, or even just have your brand’s handle like what they have posted about you.
 This holds true for positive comments.

 When your customer is disgruntled, avoid robotic responses.
 Be empathetic towards their problem.
-Be human and treat them like humans, instead of just complaining tokens.
+Be human and treat them like humans.
 They have paid to use your brand or product and are entitled to feel disappointed when things go awry.

 Keep calm and engage in a cordial conversation with your customers.
 You can take things away from your timeline (since it is very public) and discuss the problem over direct messaging.